Bobr4y/SBD-tudelft/lab1/blogpost.md

 # Processing the GDELT dataset on AWS
-In this blog post we will evaluate the GDELT dataset on AWS elastic mapReduce (EMR).
+In this blog post, the GDELT dataset will be evaluated on AWS elastic mapReduce (EMR).
 The goal is to process the dataset consisting of 157378 segments on 20 `c4.8xlarge` core nodes in under 30 minutes.
+Herefore, several steps will be performed to test the code.

 ## Tweaking the code to run on AWS
 - Move .jar and segments to s3